Mohun Bagan Super Giant: Struggles in the new decade followed by significant success (2010–2020)

 The club endured a phase of five years without a major trophy between 2010 and 2015, the longest such phase since the nation's independence.
 Although Mohun Bagan won the 2012 Airlines Cup, it wasn't a major trophy anymore.
 On 29 December 2012, Mohun Bagan was barred from competing in I-League for two years following a decision taken by the league's core committee.
 The suspension came because Mohun Bagan had refused to take the field in the second half of the match against East Bengal on 9 December 2012 due to crowd violence and an unsuitable atmosphere for the continuation of the match.
 All their results in the 2012-13 season were declared null and void and all their remaining fixtures were cancelled.
 However, on 15 January 2013, Mohun Bagan appealed against the decision and were reinstated, but a hefty amount was fined, their officials were suspended from all the AIFF meetings for a year and, the team would start with 0 points and would play out only the remaining 16 fixtures in the league.
 This did not affect their win-loss and goal difference record in the table.
 This led the team in a dire relegation fight but were successful to avoided it.
 In the following season, the team performed disastrously and finished 8th in the table, scarcely avoiding relegation.
 A constant incoming and outgoing of coaches saw established names like Subrata Bhattacharya, Subhash Bhowmick and Karim Bencherifa, along with younger coaches like Stanley Rozario and Santosh Kashyap failing to end the precarious state of the team.

-Sanjay Sen, who led Mohun Bagan to its first I-League trophy.